VirtualPatientEngine/sva-workshop/README.md

 1. You must have R and RStudio installed.
 If [not .....](https://rstudio-education.github.io/hopr/starting.html)

-2. Now open this Rscript on your system and simply follow the instrunctions in it.
+2. Now open the DIY_scRNAseq script on your system (Rstudio) and simply follow the instrunctions in it.